 We talk a lot about dental health when we talk about how pet parents can take the best care of their four-legged friends.
 It might seem a little silly at first, but the tooth

-, I mean truth, of the matter is that dental health is extremely important to our pets – both dogs
+, I mean truth, of the matter is that dental health is extremely important to our pets – both dogs and cats.

 Even if you are one of the lucky few who are able to stick to a routine of brushing your pet’s teeth twice daily (and let’s be honest, most of us are lucky if we remember to brush our pet’s teeth once a month), this blog is still for you.
 Just like you and me, even with routine at-home dental care, your pet will need regular oral check-ups with your veterinarian.
 And don’t be surprised if at one of these check-ups, your vet recommends a dental cleaning.
 This is your vet’s way of helping you keep your pet as healthy as possible!